Bedouin, Gulf in United Arab Emirates

 Introduction / History

-The name "Bedouin" is derived from the Arab word Bedu.
-It is traditionally a term used to differentiate between those groups who migrate with their herds and those that settled in an urban or agricultural area.
-Despite this general understanding, many Bedu in the U.A.E. historically participated seasonally in both nomadic livestock management, date and other farming, fishing and/or pearl diving.
-Today the term refers more to a set of traditional values that are still practiced, and ancestry.
+The name Bedouin is derived from the Arab word “bedu.”
+It is a term used to differentiate between groups who migrate with their herds and those who settle in urban or agricultural areas.
+Despite this general understanding, many Bedouins in the UAE historically participate in both nomadic livestock management and farming, fishing and pearl diving.
+Today, the term Bedouin refers more to ancestry and a specific set of traditional values.

 What Are Their Lives Like?

-The economy of the small number of truly traditional Bedu is primarily based on raising livestock.
-At the core of their society is the need for migration, which is determined by the supply of water and the availability of grazing land.
-Territories belonging to specific tribes are well defined and their boundaries are known to all.
+The economy of the small number of truly traditional Bedouins is still primarily based on raising livestock.
 Political borders are of little importance to the Bedouin, although various government restrictions are now having more effect on their migratory lifestyle than in times past.

-To endure the extreme heat of the desert, the Bedouin wear lightweight, light-colored clothing.
-It is very loose-fitting, allowing for the circulation of air and freedom of movement, yet providing protection from the sun and windblown sand.
-Their garments are designed to cover the entire body except for the face, hands, and feet.
-The main garment for men is the cotton thawb, which is a long straight-cut white, brown, or gray robe.
-Over the robe, the men wear long silk or cotton jackets called kibrs.
-The jackets are open in the front and secured with leather belts.
+To endure the extreme heat of the desert, the Bedouin traditionally wore lightweight, light-colored clothing.
+These were very loose-fitting, allowing for the circulation of air and freedom of movement, yet providing protection from the sun and windblown sand.

-The Bedouin traditionally lived in low, rectangular tents woven from camel or goat hair.
+The nomadic Bedouins lived in low, rectangular tents woven from camel or goat hair.
 A line of poles supported the center of the tent.
 The wealthier a Bedouin was, the longer his tent was.
-The sides of the tents were rolled up to let the breezes in, or closed up tightly during rain or sandstorms.
-The tents were divided by decorative partitions called gatas.
-Half of the tent is was for the men.
-It contained a fireplace and was used for entertaining guests.
-The other half was for the women, children, and stored items.
-It also had a fireplace used for cooking.
-Many Bedu still use these tents at recreational winter camps they set up in the desert.
+The sides of the tents were rolled up to let the breezes in or closed up tightly during rain or sandstorms.
+Many Bedouins still use these tents at recreational winter camps they set up in the desert.

-Bedouin society is organized according to a series of overlapping kin groups.
 The family is the smallest unit, followed by the clan, then the tribe.
 In the past, it was shameful for a Bedouin to accept a wage-paying job.
-For this reason, some Bedu do not work at all because of excellent government benefits.
-But this is changing, however, as the government is encouraging more Bedu to take advantage of free education benefits, and is considering tying benefits to work.
+For this reason, some Bedouins take advantage of government benefits and do not work at all.

 What Are Their Beliefs?

 While most of the Bedouin are Sunni Muslims (many of the Malikite branch), there is still a basic belief in spirits known as jinnis.
-The jinnis are, according to Arab legend, spirits capable of assuming human or animal form and exercising supernatural influence over humans.
+According to Arab legend, jinnis are spirits capable of assuming human or animal form and exercising supernatural influenc

 What Are Their Needs?